tidalmigrations/tidalmigrations.github.io/pages/tidal tools/howto.md

 Checkout this [guide](sync_hyper-v.html) for a quick and clean approach on syncing your hypervisors.

-## 4) Tidal discovery_plan - fingerprint web applications
+## 4) Tidal Discovery Plan - fingerprint web applications

-**a.)** The innitial step in your cloud journey is discovering what you have.
+**a.)** The initial step in your cloud journey is discovering what you have.
-Thousands of domains are registered on a daily basis and it can be hard to remain informed.
+It can be hard to remain informed about all the domains registered.
 Utlize the `tidal discover` tool with your customized Discovery Plan to obtain both private and public domains registered for your given datacentres in under 60 seconds.